jizhang02/Note/docs/Play-with-vscode.md

   * plenty of extensions...

 An example:
-1. Open one of your repos in GitHub by GitHub Desktop;
+1. Open one of your repos in GitHub by GitHub Desktop (you can also open it in online codespaces);
 2. Then open the repo and edit your code in the VSCode;
 3. Stage changes;
 4. Commit changes;